mvysny/vaadin-quarkus/README.md

    starts; see the `Bootstrap` class for more details.
 5. Both development and production modes are supported.
 6. Fast testing with [Karibu-Testing](https://github.com/mvysny/karibu-testing).
+7. Dependency injection is supported: you can inject beans into Vaadin `@Route`-annotated views.

 Known limitations: